therealglazou/bluegriffon/README.md

   `patch -p 1 < bluegriffon/config/content.patch`

-* create a `.mozconfig` file inside your `bluegriffon-source` directory.The  settings I am using on a daily basis on OS X (Yosemite) can be found in `bluegriffon/config/mozconfig.macosx`
+* create a `.mozconfig` file inside your `bluegriffon-source` directory.
+The  settings I am using on a daily basis on OS X (Yosemite) can be found in `bluegriffon/config/mozconfig.macosx`

+## My own build

+20160330: I am successfully building bg2 on OS X 10.11.4 with Xcode version 7.3 (7D175)

 ## To build the master branch